kshen3778/seqenv/README.md

 Elapsed time: 0:00:00.002071
 --> STEP 4: Parsing the search results
 Elapsed time: 0:00:00.002099
+--> STEP 5: Setting up the SQLite3 database connection.
+Elapsed time: 0:00:00.054077
-Got 52 GI hits and 40 of them had one for more EnvO terms associated.
+Got 81 GI hits and 65 of them had one for more EnvO terms associated.
---> STEP 5: Computing EnvO term frequencies.
+--> STEP 6: Computing EnvO term frequencies.
-Elapsed time: 0:00:00.320825
+Elapsed time: 0:00:00.721455
 ------------
 Success.
 Outputs are in 'output/'
 End at: 2016-03-02 00:24:22.504485